Tauranga and Western Bay consents exceed $1 billion for third year

 Total value: $12.3m

-Included: $7.7m for an extension to the Bernadette aged care facility at Taupo Ave
+Included: $7.7m for an extension to the Bernadette aged-care facility at Taupo Ave

 Total number: 39